False Discovery Variance Reduction in Large Scale Simultaneous Hypothesis Tests

-A natural idea to tackle statistical dependence is to explicitly model it for the underlying data.
-A few general approaches that have been developed to accomplish this rely upon dependence kernels and linear latent factor models \cite{leesto_2008, fri_klo_cau_2009, fri_2012}.
-Such approaches have had some success in improving power and stability in gene expression studies and brain imaging \cite{fri_2012}.
-However, a latent dependence structure is not always readily identifiable and further may not always be accurately captured by a linear model.
-To balance the control of Type I and Type II errors, Sun and Cai \cite{suncai_2009} proposed to exploit the dependence structure of hypotheses from a decision-theoretical point of view and considered a hidden Markov model (HMM).
+There is now a large literature to address statistical dependence in multiple testing \cite{fanhan_2017, fanhangu_2012, schlin_2011, efron_2010, suncai_2009,clahal_2009, leesto_2008, efron_2007, sarkar_2006, owen_2005, qiukleyak_2005, sarkar_2002, benyek_2001, stotaysie_2004, wu_2008, genwas_2004}.
+Sun and Cai \cite {suncai_2009} proposed to exploit the dependence structure of hypotheses from a decision-theoretical point of view and considered a Hidden Markov Model (HMM).
 Let $\enum H m$ be a set of hypotheses and $\eta_j=0$ if $H_j$ is true, and 1 otherwise.
 Assume that $\bm\eta = (\enum \eta m)$ form a Markov chain and $\bm X = (\enum X m)$ is a set of observations that are independent conditional on $\bm\eta$.
-Then they showed that a thresholding procedure for the conditional likelihoods $\pr(\eta_j=1\gv\bm X)$ minimizes $\mean(\lambda V + T)$.
-From a Bayesian perspective, the Markov chain is a prior on $\bm\eta$ and $\pr(\eta_j=1\gv\bm X)$ the posterior likelihood for $H_j$ being true.
+Then they showed that a thresholding procedure for the conditional likelihoods $\pr(H_j \text{ is false}\gv\bm X) = \pr(\eta_j=1\gv\bm X)$ minimizes $\mean(\lambda V + T)$ for some $\lambda>0$.
+From a Bayesian perspective, the Markov process is a prior on $\bm\eta$ and $\pr(\eta_j=1\gv\bm X)$ the posterior likelihood for $H_j$ being true.
 In an earlier work \cite{sarzhogho_2008}, it was shown that for any prior on $\bm\eta$ and any type of data $\bm X$, the following BH-type procedure, which will be referred to as the Bayes BH procedure, controls the FDR at a fixed target level $\alpha\in (0,1)$.